swizzin/docs.swizzin.ltd/docs/home.md

 When you have finished running through the prompts, installation will start.
 The time it takes will depend on the number of packages you have selected.

+### Advanced setup
+There's a whole bunch of options for the setup.sh to achieve custom/unattended setups, which you can read all about [in this guide](/guides/advanced-setup).

 #### Additional Setup Quirks

 A few items to be aware of as known issues.
 Most of these have had attempts at working around them, but it's good to be aware of things to avoid: